pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_object_example/chapter.md

 ## Summary

-This chapter has illustrated how generic objects can be used to model external entities using CloudForms VMDB objects.
+This chapter has illustrated how generic objects can be used to model external entities using CloudForms VMDB objects, including modelling the relationships between entities as associations between objects.